Completing your undergraduate degree is a major milestone in every student’s life, but are you prepared for what’s next?

-Students will complete a total of 310 hours in five milestone categories.
+Students will complete a total of 225 points in five milestone categories.
 Knights of Distinction is a flexible program designed to allow students to build their own personalized pathways to distinction.

-Students must complete a minimum number of hours in each of the five milestone categories, plus an additional 60 flex hours in any combination of the Leadership, High-Impact Learning, or Knights in the World Milestones, but there is no minimum number of hours that must be maintained in any given semester.
+Students must complete a minimum number of points in each of the five milestone categories, with optional flex points that you can use to help you complete each milestone.
+There is no minimum number of points that must be maintained in any given semester.

-In other words, it is up to you to decide when and how you want to earn your hours.
+In other words, it is up to you to decide when and how you want to earn your points.

 In many cases, you will find you are already engaged in activities that will count toward your milestones.

 Did you talk with your advisor this semester?
-That’s an hour toward Planning and Self-Assessment.
+That’s a point toward Planning & Self-Assessment.

 Have you taken a service-learning class or completed an internship?
 Those count toward the High-Impact Learning Milestone.

-Many students have completed considerable number of their hours at the start of the program and find that simply by completing their majors and being active in the UCF community many more of the hours can be completed along the way.
+Many students have completed considerable number of their points at the start of the program and find that simply by completing their majors and being active in the UCF community many more of the points can be completed along the way.

 Activities completed prior to enrolling in the Knights of Distinction may, with appropriate documentation and approval, be counted toward the milestones.
 To verify activities, you will upload artifacts such as photos, videos, research or creative projects, or other evidence of your experiences.
 If you have questions about verifying your activities, the Knights of Distinction staff can assist you.

 By the time students complete all the activities in the five Knights of Distinction Milestone categories, they will have gained a truly diverse and meaningful range of experiences and skills!